ERP · Canberra

 Exactly what you get

 A finance and project ERP hosted in an Australian region, with a clearance-aware permission model, immutable audit logging, grant acquittal tracking and an evidence pack you can attach to AusTender responses.
 It connects to your payroll and payment rails without routing data offshore, and segregates any defence-program records from your commercial ledgers.
-Related systems you will likely build alongside it: business intelligence dashboards over the finance data, a custom CRM (Customer Relationship Management) for managing panel relationships, internal tools for acquittal workflows, and accounting software extensions for Commonwealth-specific reporting.
+Related systems you will likely build alongside it: business intelligence (BI) dashboards over the finance data, a custom CRM (Customer Relationship Management) for managing panel relationships, internal tools for acquittal workflows, and accounting software extensions for Commonwealth-specific reporting.

 How to choose a developer in Canberra